damayantiazure/devsecops/Labs/Module-4-Automating-a-Secure-and-Compliant-Pipeline.md

 4. Set the `Display name` for the task to `Secure Devops kit for Azure` and set your `Azure Subscription`.
 In the `Select the Parameter Set` dropdown select \"ResourceGroupName\".
-Set the `ResourceGroup Name` to the one created for this lab.
+Set the `ResourceGroup Name` to the one created in Module 0 - Prerequisites lab.
+ResourceGroup Name is the output of the IaC-AzureEnvCreation.ps1 script you ran when creating your Azure resources.
     Set the `Subscription ID` to the Id of the subscription hosting the resources.
 You will run the Security Verification Tests (SVTs) on the `Subscription ID`.
-You can get this ID by running the command:
+You can get the Subscription ID by running the command below in the Azure CLI:

     `az account show`

+    All this information is also available by navigating to https://portal.azure.com.

     The final config should be like this: